bursteg/working-with-me/README.md

 If you’re working with me or for me, the following information will be useful:

 ### Working location and hours
 I work from Israel, 10 hours ahead of PDT time zone.
 [This is the current time in Israel right now](https://www.google.com/search?q=israel+time+now).
-I work Sundays to Thursdays and split my days between Israel business hours and Redmond business hours.
-I generally have a morning working session between 10am-4pm Israel time (Midnight-6am PDT) and an evening session that overlaps with Redmond time.
-My availability during PDT business hours:
--	 Mondays, 10am-12pm PDT
--	 Wednesdays, 10am-1pm PDT
--	 Thursdays, 10am-1pm PDT

-The time between 4pm and 8pm Israel time (6am-10am PDT) is reserved for my family: My wife, 8 years old twins and a 5 years old.
+I work Sundays to Thursdays.

 ### Meetings with me
 -	Am I required for the meeting?
 Please schedule to a time that I can attend.
+My calendar should be available and up-to-date.
 -	Due to limited availability for meetings my default is to schedule 30-minutes meetings.
 Pre-reads are welcome to make short meetings more efficient.

 ### Communicating with me